raphaelleroffo/raphaelleroffo.github.io/_posts/2021-11-16-intro-tutorial5.md

 &nbsp;

-We would alternate the different methods and get back to the histogram to get a preview of which sections of the distribution get assigned which colour.
+Note: when you try to figure out the class break method, you can try out the candidates you have in mind and get back to the histogram to get a preview of the class break projected onto the histogram.
+You can also use `Apply` to preview what it looks like on the map.

 <img src="../../../../docs/assets/images/S5-08.png" width="700">